Mehdishah57/sal/README.md

 # Circular Dependencies:

-In case of circular dependencies, you will notice that @Autowired will throw a BeanCurrentlyInCreationException.
-If you ever come across such a case, where you just have to manage circular dependencies, use @Lazy("type:string").
+In case of circular dependencies, you will notice that circular property that gets executed first will be undefined If you ever come across such a case, where you just have to manage circular dependencies, use @Lazy("type:string").

 here is an example: